 While boosting your traffic can generate more sales, it’s just as important to focus on turning your current traffic into paying customers.

 At every step of your customers’ purchasing journeys, there are new opportunities for you to make their paths shorter, easier, and more enjoyable.

 Through rigorous experimentation and analysis, you can fine-tune your website to push people closer to making a purchase.
 This process is called conversion rate optimization, or CRO.

-Conversion Rate Optimization is a technique for increasing the percentage of your website traffic that makes a purchase, also known as a conversion.
+Conversion rate optimization is a technique for increasing the percentage of your website traffic that makes a purchase, also known as a conversion.
 It uses the psychology of persuasion to encourage people to take a desired action.
 CRO often includes multivariate, split and A/B testing.